Denmark at the Olympics: Biathlon

 Biathlon events were conducted at the 1924 Winter Olympics under the designation Military patrol.
 Biathlon arrived as its own sport at the 1960 Winter Olympics.

-Denmark's best placement in the sport was 53rd by Ukaleq Slettemark in women's individual in 2022.
+Denmark's best placement in the sport was 16th by Anne de Besche in women's sprint in 2026.

-Denmark's best placement in a men's event in the sport was 86th by Øystein Slettemark in men's sprint in 2010.
+Denmark's best placement in a men's event in the sport was 54th by Sondre Slettemark in men's pursuit in 2026.